 Chronic Pain in Older Adults: Strategies for Managing Discomfort

-Chronic pain management in older adults involves a combination of medical treatments and lifestyle adjustments to mitigate discomfort and enhance quality of life.
-Effective strategies include tailored exercise, heat therapy, and medications.
+Chronic pain management for older adults involves medical treatments and lifestyle adjustments to improve quality of life.
+These strategies include exercise programs, heat therapy, and medications.

 Chronic pain is a relentless adversary, especially for adults aged 50 and over.
 According to a 2021 report by the Centers for Disease Control and Prevention (CDC), an estimated 20.9% of U.S. adults experience chronic pain, with the prevalence increasing with age.
 This persistent discomfort significantly impacts daily life, affecting sleep, mobility, and overall well-being.
 Pain is uncomfortable for everyone, even impacting our daily lives, but for older individuals, including those needing long-term care, effectively managing chronic pain becomes even more critical.